 Stage 2: Concept design

-We expect to start work on the concept design stage of the project in the spring of 2020.
+We expect to start work on the concept design stage of the project in the early summer of 2020.

 The key objectives for this stage are as follows: